Contact the Central American Group to make your manufacturing investment in Costa Rica.

 “We do much more than just store the product.
 If we only offered such a service, we would not add value for the customer,” says Segnini when explaining how his company has progressed.

-In such a specialized world full of demands and high standards, the businessman explained that even the type of doors in the facilities needs to be of particular specifications.
+In such a specialized world full of demands and high standards, the businessman explained that even the type of doors found in the facility needs to be of particular specifications.

 At the beginning of 2014, Segnini established relationships with Costa Rican Free Zones multinational companies by offering comprehensive value-added services.
 The business continues to thrive to this day.